Accelerating urban climate

 Ottawa Climate Action Fund, incubated by the Ottawa Community Foundation Learn more about Ottawa - opens in a new window

-Metro Vancouver Zero Emission Innovation Centre Learn more about Metro Vancouver - opens in a new window
+Metro Vancouver Zero Emissions Innovation Centre Learn more about Metro Vancouver - opens in a new window

 Federation of Canadian Municipalities' Green Municipal Fund Learn more about National Office - opens in a new window